TrackRunny/LinuxBoi/README.md

 ## ➤ Important Information

   * Official GitHub repository for LinuxBoi.
-  * Multi-use Discord bot that is being actively developed.
+  * Multi-use Discord bot that is being actively developed and worked on.
   * Main purpose is to teach / help people about Linux on Discord.
   * 1 - 3 Commits each week.
   * Uptime badge to show if the bot is online or offline.